Rodina Singh on her friendships with Minty Fresh, Sassa Gurl, and Tonet Jadaone

 This week on Preen, we’re celebrating our March cover girl Rodina Singh once more.
 The filmmaker and “Drag Den” showrunner, who just turned a year older on Mar.
 17, is one of our favorite progressive voices in the entertainment industry today.

-With her uncompromising approach to holding up her ideals in her work, it comes as no surprise then that Singh has cultivated friendships with equally audacious artists.
+With her uncompromising approach to holding up her ideals in her work, it comes as no surprise that Singh has cultivated friendships with equally audacious artists.
 In our interview, she spoke about her friendships with Minty Fresh, Sassa Gurl, and Antoinette Jadaone

 Here are some special cuts from our conversation.